UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 ### What is a branch?

 Remember the commit log.
 Think of that log like a tree.
 You start with a trunk.
-Each commit added to the trunk, builds the tree.
-A git branch is like a branch on tree.
-The commits to that branch don't build the trunk, they are separate.
+Each commit added to the trunk builds the tree.
+A git branch is like a branch on that tree.
+The commits to that branch don't build the trunk, they are separate - until you merge.

 ### Why should I branch?

-Branching is good for when you want to make a bunch of changes but don't want them affect the `master` branch.
+Branching is good for when you want to make a bunch of changes but don't want them affect the `master` branch, or trunk.

 #### Some examples